codelucas/newspaper/README.rst

 Installing newspaper is simple with `pip <http://www.pip-installer.org/>`_.
 However, you will run into fixable issues if you are trying to install on ubuntu.

-Note that our Python3 package name is ``newspaper3k`` while our Python2 package name is ``newspaper``.
+Note that the Python3 package name is ``newspaper3k`` while our Python2 package name is ``newspaper``.

 **If you are on Debian / Ubuntu**, install using the following: